 The Earth is known as the “blue planet” since approximately 70% of it is made up of of its surface is covered by water.
 This vital resource is found in seas, oceans, rivers, lakes and glaciers.
 However, only 2.5% of this water is fresh, and of this quantity, a large part is trapped in ice caps and glaciers.

-Another curiosity is that water on Earth can be found in its three states: solid, liquid and gas.
-This balance is crucial for biological cycles and global climate.
+Another curiosity is that water on Earth can be found in its three states: solid, liquid, and gas.
+This balance is crucial for biological cycles and the global climate.
+To better understand these phenomena, you may be interested in the curiosities of snow and ice.

 Constant movement

 The Earth's rotation does not take exactly 24 hours.
 In reality, its sidereal day lasts 23 hours, 56 minutes and 4 seconds.
-This adjustment is compensated by the planet's orbit around the Sun, resulting in a solar day of 24 hours.
+This adjustment is compensated by the planet's orbit around the Sun, resulting in a solar day of 24 hoursTo better understand the phenomena of Earth's rotations and movements, you can consult What is perigee?.

 In addition to its daily rotation, the Earth makes a translational movement around the Sun every 365.25 daysTo correct for this fraction of a day, we add an extra day to the calendar every four years, known as a leap year.